The Agency Marketing & New Biz Summit

 “What we found was that a lot of what is taught to therapists is useful in sales.”
 Zac explains.
 “Getting someone to open up and tell you about their problems, their motivations, what’s holding them back.”

 As a result, Jack and Zac implemented these therapy-based tactics into their cold-outreach strategies and found incredible results.
 “It’s a win-win.”
 Jack says.
-“It makes everyone in the team feel like they’re being much more ethical, and it makes the prospect feel much safer through this process, rather than being force fed a proposition.”
+“It makes everyone in the team feel like they’re being much more ethical, and it makes the prospect feel much safer through this process, rather than being force-fed a proposition.”

 🚀 Want to hear how they’re flipping the script?
 Join Jack and Zac at Pipeline for an in-depth session on how they’re making cold calls feel human again.

-How to Build a Community
+How to Make Lead Gen a

 Have you ever thought that your finance team speaks a completely different language to your sales and marketing team?